Socio-Demographic Modifiers Shape Large Language Models’ Ethical Decisions

 Methods

-We created 100 clinical scenarios, each requiring a yes/no choice between two conflicting principles.
-We tested nine LLMs, each with and without 53 socio-demographic modifiers, repeating each scenario-modifier combination 10 times per model (for a total of 0.5M prompts).
-We measured how often each principle was chosen.
+We created 100 clinical scenarios, each posing a yes/no choice between two conflicting ethical principles.
+Nine LLMs were tested with and without 53 socio-demographic modifiers.
+Each scenario-modifier combination was repeated 10 times per model (for a total of ∼0.5M prompts).
+We tracked how socio-demographic features modified ethical choices.

 Results

-All models changed their responses when socio-demographic details were introduced (p<0.001).
-Justice and nonmaleficence were each prioritized in over 30% of responses.
-Utilitarianism ranged from 6.7% (CI: 6.2-7.2%) for a “Black Transgender woman (she/her)” to 17.0% (CI: 16.3-17.8%) for “Billionaires”, across models and modifiers.
+All models altered their responses when introduced with socio-demographic details (p<0.001).
+Justice and nonmaleficence were prioritized most often (over 30% across all models) and showed the least variability.
 High-income modifiers increased utilitarian choices while lowering beneficence and nonmaleficence.
-Marginalized-group modifiers raised autonomy prioritization.
-Some models were more consistent than others, but none maintained consistency across all scenarios.
+Marginalized-group modifiers raised autonomy.
+Some models were more consistent than others.
+However, none maintained consistency across all scenarios.

 Conclusions

-LLMs can be influenced by socio-demographic cues and do not always maintain stable ethical priorities, with the greatest shifts seen in utilitarian choices.
-Our findings reveal that socio-demographic cues systematically alter LLM ethical decision-making, raising concerns about algorithmic fairness in healthcare.
+LLMs can be influenced by socio-demographic cues.
+They do not always maintain stable ethical priorities.
+The largest shifts are seen in utilitarian choices.
+These findings raise concerns about algorithmic alignment with accepted values.